 Change page 55 line 11 as below:

 “The RSSI field is a measure of the received signal strength at the antenna for the received sequence used to generate this Receive Report field, e.g., for a SENS segment being received via a particular antenna.
 RSSI is represented as one octet integer.
 The RSSI minimum and maximum values are 0 (-174 dBm) and 254(80 dBm), respectively.
 255 is reserved.
-If any measured value is less than -174 dBm, the reported value shall be rounded up to -174 dBm.”
+If any measured value is less than -174 dBm, the reported value shall be rounded up to -174 dBm.
+In the case of frequency stitching where an aggregated channel report is generated, the RSSI field represents the average of received signal strength values for the channels.”

 Comment Indices #896 in 15-24-0371-13-04ab-consolidated-comments_draft_1.0